 More than one third of cancer cases can be prevented.
 Another third can be cured if detected early and treated properly.

-By implementing resource-appropriate strategies on prevention, early detection and treatment, we can save up to 3.7 million lives every year.
+By implementing resource-appropriate strategies on prevention, early detection and treatment, we can save millions of lives every year.

 Today, we know more about cancer than ever before.